AllenLeeyn/smart_road/README.md

 ### Environment Constraints
 - **No Pedestrians or Mixed Traffic**: The simulation handles only autonomous vehicles.
 There are no pedestrians, bicycles, human-driven vehicles, or traffic signals.
 - **Single Intersection Only**: The simulation models only a single 4-way intersection.
 Expanding this to a city grid or multiple connected intersections would require major architectural changes.

+### Challenges
+- **Stratgy**: We tried two different strategies (time slot allocation and a yielding system) before settling on one.
+- **Speed calculation and time slot calculation missmatch**: We originally handle speed calculation/ position update with px/frames.
+But time slot allocation is done using duration based on seconds.
+Under ideal scenario where frames are updated consistently at 60fps, this mismatch won't cause much problem.
+But a slight consistent drop in framerate for a few seconds is enough to cause the car to not update it position properly that result in a collision.
+We switch position update and speed to be time based.
+- **Animating curve turns**: Car struct x and y points to top left corner as that is how sdl2 `rect` is drawn.
+However, the rotation of the texture is around the center of the `rect`.
+This results in the texture drawn in an unintended location.
+The logical approach is to rewrite the car struct with methods to handle the bounding box tracking, rotation and texture drawing.
+But we attempted this at the later stage of the project and decided to focus on other projects.

 ## Collaborators
 - Allen [@AllenLeeyn](https://github.com/AllenLeeyn)